 Strong shadows.
 Stained asphalt: oil, moss, blackened chewing gum, blobs of melted chocolate, strange bleached footprints, a criss-cross of tyre tracks in a patch of spilt concrete, lichen (Is it lichen or is it bird shit?) broken glass that glistens in the gutter, dust (not mud), the long dribble of white paint from the top of Orchard Terrace down to where that man is always mending his Volvo.
 The man who is always mending his Volvo has a sweat on today; he has ordered the wrong size cylinder-head O-rings.

 Two filthy men in a knackered Transit pickup with old household radiator greedy-boards crawl by, eyeing the gardens for junk.
 The passenger, a skinny man with a torn T-shirt and a missing tooth, holds up a pornographic centrefold out of the window as they pass, "My bird!" he yells to me.

-"Super" I said.
+"Super" I say.

-"My bird!" he yelled even louder.
+"My bird!" he yells again, even louder.

 The missing cat posters that have been on the lamp-posts for months have suddenly bleached blue in the last week.